abadid/cmsc424-spring2018/project6/README.md

 1. Answer the multiple choice question in ELMS.

 **Q4 (10pt)**.
-[Sort Merge Join] In this problem, you will implement the sort merge join algorithm, more specifically the merge algorithm.
+[Sort Merge Join] In this problem, you will implement the a merge join algorithm for two tables that have already been sorted.
 The schema of the two tables to be joined and the resulting table are as follows:
 ```
 CompanyLocation (cId, cLoc)
 CompanyName (id, cId, cName)